justeattakeaway/pie/packages/tools/pie-icons-vue/README.md

 ### Building the Module

-Run `yarn turbo run build --filter=pie-icons-vue` from the root level to compile the module.
+Run `yarn build --filter=pie-icons-vue` from the project level or `yarn turbo run build --filter=pie-icons-vue` from the root level to compile the module.

 ## Icon list